shijuvar/gokit/training/README.md

 * Write cross-cutting components using HTTP Middleware.
 * Best practices and solution architecture for building web backend systems.
 * Testing Go web applications.
-* Using Package context with http apps.
+* Learn to use Package context with http apps.

 ### Building Microservices and Distributed Systems with Go